keyestudio/KS6089-keyestudio-DIY-Electronic-Brick-ICS-Microphone-Module/docs/KS6089 keyestudio DIY Electronic Brick ICS Microphone Module.md

 ## 1. Introduction

 This module mainly adopts an ICS-43432 digital microphone chip, which is a high-performance and low-noise MEMS microphone with a bottom microphone hole.
 It is equipped with an internal MEMS sensor, Σ-Δ ADC, anti-aliasing filter, power manager and interfaces conforming to the I2S standard, and it can directly output 24-bit digital audio signals.

-Besides, it is compatible with various MCU control boards, including Arduino series, ESP32, Raspberry PI Pico, etc. Meanwhile, two positioning holes are reserved on it with a diameter of 4.8mm, which is convenient for fixing it on other devices.
+Besides, two positioning holes are reserved on it with a diameter of 4.8mm, which is convenient for fixing it on other devices.

 ## 2. Parameters

-- **Operating voltage** : 1.6V - 3.3V DC
+- **Operating voltage** : 3.3V - 5V DC
 - **Interface** : I2S digital interface
 - **Signal-to-noise ratio** : 65 dBA
 - **Sensitivity** : -26 dBFS